The Fernleigh Track is one of the most amazing shared paths in the region…

 Other than that the Fernleigh Track is fabulous.

-You cycle past distance markers, road signs and former railway stations.
-The former railway line used to transport passengers and coal from Lake Macquarie to Newcastle.
-The old railway stations still stand there.
+You cycle past distance markers, road signs and former railway stations that used to transport passengers and coal from Lake Macquarie to Newcastle.

 From Belmont, you first cycle through a wetland forest.
 There are overhanging trees and an elevated boardwalk that runs over a swamp.
 All you hear is the wind and and the lovely song of bell birds and other birds.